Have your recital in the park! 4 reasons why

 1. The venue is free!

-In previous years I rented a large room at my local recreation center, which cost a lot of money.
-My students like the outdoor recital better.
+In previous years, I rented a large room at my local recreation center, which was quite expensive.
+With the outdoor recital, I was able to save money on the venue—and I found out that my students actually preferred the outdoor setting.
 Everyone brings their lawn chairs and enjoys the event.
-One of the parents (with experience as a sound technician) brought his equipment and ran the sound for us.
-There was shade and everyone could be comfortable (no sun glaring making it difficult for students to read their sheet music).
+One of the parents, who has experience as a sound technician, brought his equipment and ran the sound for us.
+There was plenty of shade, and everyone was comfortable.

 2. Fresh air calms nerves.

 Having a concert in the park has been a great tradition for my students.
-It give them a chance to share their talent with the community, and enjoy nature and music in harmony!
+It gives them a chance to share their talents with their family and friends all while enjoying nature and music in a harmonious way.

 I have put together a free invitation that you can download and edit on Canva for your concert in the park.
 Let me know in the comments how your concert goes or if you have any questions.